 - What are compounds?

 - Compounds are not mixtures.

 - Chemical Bonding

 - covalent vs ionic bonds

 - molecular vs ionic compounds

 - Chemical Formula

 - Symbols in Formulas

 - Kinds of chemical formula

-- Identification, Composition NaCl
+- Identification, Composition

-- Molecular Weight

-- Percent Composition

 - Stuff made of 1 element:

 - Elements (atoms or molecules)

-- Ions (charged atoms)
+- lons (charged atoms-monatomic ions)

 - Ions can have more than one possible charge:

 - Classical System (historical)

 - Stock System (you'll like this one better)

 - Stuff made of 2 elements:

 - When it's a non-metal and a metal

 - When it's a non-metal and a metal w/ more than one possible charge

-- When both elements are non-metals
+- > When both elements are non-metals

-- Stuff made of more than 2 elements:
+- Some Stuff made of more than 2 elements:

-- Some Oxy-Ions

-(oxygen + one other element)
+- Some Oxy-Ions (oxygen + one other element)

-- Some other Polyatomic Ions (some stuff that you'll run into a lot)
+- Some other lons (some stuff that you'll run into a lot)

+- Hydrogen is a wild card (Acids):

 - Binary compounds with Hydrogen & Binary Acids

 - Some Oxy-ions with Hydrogen

 - Some Oxy-Ion Acids